serkosi/quantum-entanglement/README.md

 # Our Project (Name: TBD)

+## Quick Start

+To execute the project from the VSCode terminal, follow these steps:

+1. **Install Dependencies**:
+   - Before running the project, ensure all required dependencies are installed.
+Run the following command:
+     ```sh
+     pip install -r requirements.txt
+     ```

+2. **Run the Script**:
+   - Execute any script of your chioce in the project using Python such as:
+     ```sh
+     python product_states.py  # Contains functions to generate and manipulate product states
+     python run.py  # Generates random quantum product states and saves them to a file
+     python data_preprocessing.py  # Preprocesses classical or quantum datasets
+     python comb_sum.py  # Computes combinations and their sums for quantum state analysis
+     python entanglement_analysis.py  # Analyzes quantum entanglement in datasets
+     python train_qnn.py  # Trains a Quantum Neural Network (QNN)
+     ```

+3. **View the Output**:
+   - The output of the script will be displayed in the terminal.
+Any generated files (e.g., data files) will be saved in the appropriate directories as specified in the code.

+## Project

 In Quantum Machine Learning (QML) research, classical datasets are often used to benchmark quantum models.
 Some of the most common classical datasets include: MNIST, Iris, Dogs vs. Cats, and ProteinNet.

 These datasets are typically encoded into quantum states using embedding schemes, which map classical data into quantum representations.
 However, [it is argueable that classical datasets may not lead to quantum advantage and using quantum datasets might be promising](https://arxiv.org/pdf/2109.03400) instead.